So, you are ready to purchase Monard custom shooting clothes from Oberle Enterprises. Here is some information you will want to know.

 HighPower Jacket forms:

 These order forms may seem a little overwhelming, but I can help.
 Give me a call and I can guide you through each part of the form and explain the measurements.
-Here you will find Measuring Videos from Monard for the various measurements that will need to be take for customer suits.
+Here you will find Measuring Videos from Monard for the various measurements that will need to be taken for custom suits.
 If you have any questions, do not hesitate to ask.

 Oberle Enterprises Commitment: